 After applied, avoid getting water onto your eyelashes for 12-24 hours so that the adhesive is able to fully set.
 Although further care depends on what adhesive is used, it is generally accepted not to use alcohol or oil-based makeup remover products on your eyelashes, as these can damage the adhesive and cause your eyelashes to fall off.

-It is also incredibly important to keep the eyelids and lashes extremely clean when you have lash extensions, because they can breed bacteria and cause nasty infections, such a styes.
+It is also incredibly important to keep the eyelids and lashes extremely clean when you have lash extensions, because they can breed bacteria and cause overall inflammation and nasty infections, such a styes.
 We recommend using a hypochlorous acid eyelid cleanser each morning and evening for best results.
 The Heyedrate Lid and Lash Cleanser is perfect for this because it contains no alcohol, no harsh chemicals, and no oil which could damage your lashes.
-It also ensures you'll be less likely to get an infection if you do decide to try lash extensions.
+It also ensures you'll be less likely to struggle with blepharitis and infections if you do decide to try lash extensions.

 If we see a patient with lash extensions that is having problems with them, especially those who have an infection, we can remove them in office.
 This can also be done at home, although it is recommended to have them removed by your doctor or esthetician.